Level 3: The Imperfect Tense

 Course Content

-Lesson 1: Present & past tense review + stem-changing verbs
+Lesson 1: Present and past tense review + stem-changing verbs

-In this lesson, you will review the present and past tenses, and you will learn how to conjugate the most important stem-changing verbs in the present tense.
+In this class, you will review the present and past tenses and learn how to conjugate the most important stem-changing verbs in the present tense.

-In this lesson, you will review all the stem-changing verbs, and you will learn how to conjugate and use the pretérito imperfecto tense.
+In this class, you will learn how to conjugate and use the pretérito imperfecto tense.

 Lesson 4: Restaurant vocab, some adverbs, por/para, hubo/había

-In this lesson, you will learn vocabulary related to restaurants, some important adverbs, por and para in depth, and hubo and había.
+In this class, you will learn vocabulary related to restaurants, important adverbs, and the proper use of por and para as well as hubo and había.
+You will also practice your speaking skills using the present, preterite, and imperfect tenses.

 Lesson 5: Adverbs ending in -mente and ordinal numbers